goetz-markgraf/copilot-workshop/README.md

-# Hackathon Instructions
+# AI Workshop Instructions

 ## Welcome

-Awesome that you're on board the hackathon.
+Awesome that you're on board the workshop.
 We've compiled all the repos from the [copilot-workshops page](https://github.com/copilot-workshops) into a single repository for your convencience.
 You will find detailed instructions for all the exercises within each challenge's subfolder under `.instructions/`.

 ## The goal